earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/hw-ggmap-markdown/2017-02-01-hw03-overlay-rasters.md

 ---
 layout: single
-title: "Layer a raster dataset over a hillshade using R baseplot to create a beautiful basemap that represents topography"
+title: "Layer a Raster Dataset Over a Hillshade Using R Baseplot to Create a Beautiful Basemap That Represents Topography"
 excerpt: "This lesson covers how to overlay raster data on a hillshade in R using baseplot and layer opacity arguments."
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['hw-lidar-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/overlay-raster-on-hillshade-r/
-nav-title: 'Overlay rasters'
+nav-title: 'Overlay Rasters'
 week: 3
 sidebar:
   nav: